 With the arrival of the Spanish colonists in 1509 came sugarcane, lemons, limes and coconuts (sounds like the basis of a good cocktail), along with pigs, cattle and goats.
-Among the Spanish settlers were those of Jewish faith who brought another influence to the table.
+Among the Spanish settlers were those of the Jewish faith who brought another influence to the table.

 The Spanish also brought African slaves who added to the increasing diversity.
 The African’s were accompanied by ackee, okra, peas and beans of various types.
-When the Spanish were defeated by the English in 1655, yet another culture put their stamp on Jamaican cuisine.
+When the Spanish were defeated by the English in 1655, yet another culture put its stamp on Jamaican cuisine.

 After the slave trade was abolished Chinese and East Indian immigrants moved in and introduced their cooking traditions to the mix.
 Escaped slaves known as Maroons, developed “jerk” from their African heritage.